joypaul3592/joypaul3592/README.md

     "Redux Toolkit & async state management",
   ],
   reading: "Designing with Components — UI Architecture for Scale",
-  principle: "Great UI is not just how it looks — it's how it works.", };
+  principle: "Great UI is not just how it looks — it's how it works.",.
+};
 ```